 Provides services that promote the health and development of infants and toddlers so that children start school healthy and ready to learn.
 Appointments can be done in the home.

 Cuyahoga County Division of Children & Family Services

 Call 216-696-KIDS (5437) to report suspected child abuse or neglect.

 Use the interactive map from the Cleveland Transformation Alliance to find Cleveland elementary, middle, and high schools.

-Coordinated Intake handles all inquiries for men, women, and family who are homeless.
-Intake provides exploration of alternatives to shelter as well as shelter placement.
+Coordinated Intake handles all inquiries for men, women, and families who are homeless.
+Intake provides an exploration of alternatives to shelter as well as shelter placement.

 Domestic Violence and Child Advocacy Center

 Responds to victims of domestic violence and child abuse and works to break the cycle of abuse.